Milo123459/Spencer/CONTRIBUTING.md

 # **🚀 Want to change something?**

 Please make a PR to change anything!
 Spelling mistakes, code flaws, performance issues, as long as it's valid, follows our guidelines, you'll most likely be accepted.
 Happy hacking! 😉

+# **⌚ Final thing**

+If you want to change something in this file, please make an issue, we can review if it should make its way into this file.
+Thanks!